-Known for its brightly colored buildings, world-class gelato and jaw-dropping coastline, Positano is the jewel of the Amalfi Coast.
-Though it seems like a stretch geographically, a Positano day trip from Rome is possible so long as you start the day early.
+Famous for its colorful buildings, world-class gelato, and stunning coastline, Positano is the jewel of the Amalfi Coast.
+A day trip from Rome is possible if you start early.
+Visiting Positano is a must for anyone in Italy, offering a perfect detour from Rome’s cultural treasures.

 Here’s everything you need to know about Positano, one of the most captivating day trips from Rome.